 Encryption is a fantastic development in modern-day computing.
 It keeps your data safe and sometimes even allows for private communication between 2 or more machines, like in the case of using a VPN.
 In the past couple of years, it has become a staple in the internet culture, with most users refusing to visit sites without an encryption method such as a TLS or SSL and switching to encrypted instant messaging apps.

 Unfortunately, to every good side of technology, there also has to be a negative one.
 Encryption can be and has been weaponized by malicious software developers in order to extort money from individuals, businesses and even governmental organizations.
 This type of malware is called ransomware and it works by encrypting all the data on the target machine and demanding a ransom to be paid in order to provide a key so that the data can become accessible again.

 What is Snatch Ransomware?

 Once the target machine is booted into safe mode, the ransomware encrypts your files.
-In order to get these files decrypted, the hackers attempt to extort money from you by soliciting ransoms in the form of Bitcoin (i.e. makes it untraceable back to them).
+To encrypt these files, the hackers attempt to extort money from you by soliciting ransoms in the form of Bitcoin (i.e. making it untraceable back to them).
 The Readme Restore Files.txt text file that the Snatch ransomware downloads after encrypting the files contains a ransom demand stating that between 1 and 5 Bitcoin must be paid in exchange for the decryption key.

 Because of malicious software like Snatch and thousands more, we always recommend for you to create backups of important files and be extra vigilant when downloading things from the internet.